Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Types/Earth/Earth Main Tree.md

 Ability=Earth Defense:

-This Cat Doesn`t Take Damage
+This Cat Doesn't Take Damage

 From Rocks And Most Terrain Hitting Them.